Successful people have a strong bias towards action.

 - Use a technique like the Pomodoro to structure a time of focused work

-The number one enemy of eating frogs is procrastination.
+The number one enemy of Eat That Frog is procrastination.

 According to Merriam-Webster dictionary, procrastination is to intentionally put off something that should be done.
 When faced with eating a frog, procrastination is the voice that tempts you to give your time, attention, and energy to something other than your most important task for the day.